CodeFromAnywhere/react-with-native/packages/react-with-native-store/README.md

 ## Installation

-`yarn add react-with-native`
+`yarn add react-with-native-store`

-for react native, also install this:
+for expo, also install this:

 `yarn add @react-native-async-storage/async-storage`

+for bare react-native, also follow [these instructions](https://react-native-async-storage.github.io/async-storage/docs/install/)

 ## Usage

 First create a wrapper and save it somewhere

 ```
+import { StoreOptions, Keys, useStoreCreator } from 'react-with-native-store';
+import { Address, Cart } from '../types/types';//your types

 const defaultValues: StoreType = {
   cart: null,